shaheenp/mygreeneyed/families/berberidaceae/epimedium/epimedium.md

   - *pinnatus* -- Latin for feathered in probably reference to leaf shape

 Ecology & Adaptations:
-  - example in the WA Arboretum: *Epimedium pinnatum ssp. colchicum* 'Thunderbolt'
+  - example in the WA Arboretum: *E. pinnatum ssp. colchicum* 'Thunderbolt'
     - Native to Armenia, Azerbaijan, Iran, Turkey
     - found in the woodland areas of the Caucasus Mtns near the Black Sea and Caspian Sea
   - very shade tolerant: